 If your bike is stolen while you use it to earn money, for example as a courier

 Any theft where you cannot give proof of ownership

-Read the policy document carefully to make sure you know when your bike is fully protected.
+Read the bicycle theft insurance policy document carefully to make sure you know when your bike is fully protected.
 You can check what locks you need to use to secure your bike here.

-What else do you need the policy to cover?
+What else do you need to cover with your bike insurance?

 Cover if you suffer a serious injury when riding

 Protection against third party claims if you cause an accident